ChrisZiraldo/cvm/README.md

 `./cvm.sh <cmake version>`

-It will download cmake versions <cmake version> into `.cvm` folder in your home directory, extract it, and move it into an "active" version folder and all you have to do is add this line to your .bash_profile or .zshrc file:
+It will download cmake versions <cmake version> into `.cvm` folder in your home directory, extract it, and move it into an "active" version folder.

+All you have to do is add this line to your .bash_profile, .zshrc, .bashrc or .profile

 `source $HOME/.cvm/cvm_source`

-#### On Linux:
-You will need the jq library installed:

-`sudo apt-get install jq`

-It should work the same way as on OSX, but it's not verified
+Alternativly if you only want this sourced in one instance of a shell you can just run the source line to temporarily add it to your $PATH